underthecode/multistep-checkout/README.md

 ## requirements

-#### a single-page full stack app that simulates a checkout experience, where:
+#### a single-page app that simulates a checkout experience, where:

 - Express serves up an index.html file and its associated assets
 - the UI uses React.js && views pre-compile with Babel